-- Since 2011, we have nearly tripled our annual lending to Black, Indigenous and households of color who are first-time homebuyers, increasing the number of loans from 515 to 1,473. - We are serving Black, Indigenous and households of color at a rate that is two times greater than the overall mortgage industry.
-Based on the most recent data, 34 percent of our first-time homebuyers are Black, Indigenous and households of color, while 17 percent of all home-purchase borrowers in Minnesota are from these underserved communities.
+- Since 2011, we have more than tripled our annual lending to Black, Indigenous and households of color who are first-time homebuyers, increasing the number of loans from 515 to 1,663. - We are serving Black, Indigenous and households of color at a rate that is two times greater than the overall mortgage industry.
+Based on the most recent data, 38 percent of our first-time homebuyers are Black, Indigenous and households of color, while 18 percent of all homepurchase borrowers in Minnesota are from these underserved communities.

-However, Minnesota Housing accounts for only 6 percent of the overall home-purchase mortgage market, and the entire homebuying and mortgage industry needs to work together to address the large disabilities.
+However, Minnesota Housing accounts for only 6 percent of the overall home-purchase mortgage market, and to make significant progress in closing the homeownership gap, the entire homebuying and mortgage industry needs to work together and accelerate its efforts.